 This makes it very convenient to get a list of tags that pertain only to a specific project (work or personal) and see a list of applicable tasks to be dragged on to your calendar (which syncs to your Google or Outlook calendar, if desired).

-Then you can browse through your note hierarchy to see all notes with the tag:
+You can browse through your note hierarchy to see all notes with a certain tag:

 You can also reference notes that match your hierarchy by using Quick Open: